Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Captured and missed features

 \section{Captured and missed features}

-Judging by $\Upsilon$ and $R_2$ reported in \S \ref{sec:impacts}, Configuration $\{H, \bs{U}, T\}$ achieves very high skill, with mean mid-jet $\Upsilon$ and $R_2$ close to $1$.
+Judging by $\Upsilon$ and $\ch{R^2}$ reported in \S \ref{sec:impacts}, Configuration $\{H, \bs{U}, T\}$ achieves very high skill, with mid-jet $\Upsilon$ and $\ch{R^2}$ close to $1$.
 Within our set of experiments, this represents the best performance obtained when the network is given all three surface state variables.
-In this section, we examine more closely what Configuration $\{H, \bs{U}, T\}$ still misses.
-From \S \ref{sec:impacts}, Configuration $\{H\}$ performs worse, and we also analyze what specific types of errors are worse in Configuration $\{H\}$.
+In this section, we examine more closely what Configuration $\{H, \bs{U}, T\}$ still misses\chm{, and how the residual errors should be interpreted.} From \S \ref{sec:impacts}, Configuration $\{H\}$ performs worse, and we also \ch{discuss} what types of errors are particularly aggravated in Configuration $\{H\}$.

-We compute the mean $\Upsilon$ and $R_2$ over the up-jet/mid-jet/down-jet regions in the test data separately, and list them in Table \ref{tab:all panel performance}.
+We compute the $\Upsilon$ and $\ch{R^2}$ averaged over the up-jet/mid-jet/down-jet regions in the test data separately, and list them in Table \ref{tab:all panel performance}.
 Performance in the up-jet is very high: even Configuration $\{H\}$ scores well, and Configuration $\{H, \bs{U}, T\}$ improves further.
-This is consistent with the snapshots in Figure~\ref{fig:Unet success and failure}, where visual agreements in the up-jet regions are excellent.
+This is consistent with the snapshots in Fig.~\ref{fig:Unet success and failure}, where visual agreements in the up-jet regions are excellent.
 As the ITs are more coherent in the up-jet regions, the IT patterns are more regular, posing fewer challenges to the U-Net.

 In contrast, the performances in the mid-jet and down-jet regions are significantly worse than in the up-jet, with the mid-jet region giving the poorest metrics.
 As noted in \S\ref{sec:BoussSim}, the mid-jet region has stronger meridional density gradients and more intense turbulent jet activity, which increase variations in background IT wavelengths and enhance scattering by BMs.
-With the increased incoherence, the IT imprints are more complex in the mid-jet regions, posing more challenge to the U-Net.
+With the increased incoherence, the IT imprints \ch{(the target outputs)} are more complex in the mid-jet regions, posing more challenge to the U-Net.
 This behavior was also demonstrated extensively in W22 for Configuration $\{H\}$, where a different neural network architecture (cGAN) was used; the increased challenge under stronger incoherence appears common between different neural networks.

+\ch{We also conduct a spectral analysis to assess the scale-dependent performance of our U-Nets. } For brevity, we focus on \ch{averages of two-dimensional spectral metrics over the polar angles of horizontal wavenumber vectors (hereafter ``azimuthally averaged" quantities). } \ch{ Fig.~\ref{fig:coh_HvsHUT} shows $\coh(\kappa)$, the azimuthally averaged squared spectral coherence, defined as the azimuthal average of two-dimensional squared spectral coherence: